Disclosure: This content may contain affiliate links. Read my disclosure policy.

 For sunrises, research locations facing east.
 For sunsets, you need views to the west.
 Duh!

-But, really, let experience be your guide, and give over some hikes to trial and error, particularly with new locations.
-You just won’t know until you go.
-And the sky is always a gamble anyway.
+But, really, you can also just let experience be your guide, and give over some hikes to trial and error, particularly with new locations.
+You just won’t know until you go, and the skies are always a gamble anyway.

 - Get permission: make sure the location is open and public, or that you have explicit permission to access, cross, or use any private locations